adl-whd/web-app/README.md

 1. has problem connected page with sidebar. having a hard time to merge layout page with sidebar layout
 2. has an error on saving the room data. but the database save the data.

+   **Nur Faizah Binti Omar**
+1. A key challenge in guest management is the inefficiency and inaccuracy of manually handling guest data,